- Professor and Head of the Department

 Students must successfully complete at least 12 credit hours (four courses) prior to beginning their work term.
 Students must have at least one required course remaining after their work term.

 Students will conduct job searches with an Academic Staff Member in Co-operative Education in cooperation with the Department of Computer Science.
-Students who do not wish to accept a work term placement and to communicate with all parties both within the University and beyond in a professional manner.
+It is the student’s responsibility to seek and obtain a work term placement and to communicate with all parties both within the University and beyond in a professional manner.
 Work term placements cannot be guaranteed by the Department of Computer Science or an Academic Staff Member in Co-operative Education, although every effort will be made to assist students in their job search.
 Work term placements obtained outside the job competition must be confirmed by letter from the employer and approved by the Head of Computer Science and by an Academic Staff Member in Co-operative Education on or before the first day of the work term.
-Work term jobs may be outside St. John’s and possibly outside Newfoundland and Labrador.
+Work term placements may be outside Newfoundland and Labrador.

 Each work term placement will be supervised by the candidate’s program Supervisor, the on-site Supervisor assigned by the employer and the Academic Staff Member in Co-operative Education.
 The overall evaluation of the work term is the responsibility of the program Supervisor, on-site Supervisor and the Academic Staff Member in Co-operative Education.
 The work term shall consist of two components:

 On-the-job Student Performance as evaluated by the on-site Supervisor and the Academic Staff Member in Co-operative Education, in consultation with the program Supervisor.

 A Work Report graded by the program Supervisor in consultation with the on-site Supervisor.